A Perfect Fit: Organic Synthesis and Sustainability

 Only organic CBD synthesis is compatible with sustainability goals

-Nalu Bio is creating a new category of CBD through a proprietary and sustainable organic synthesis methodology
+Nalu Bio is creating a new category of cannabinoids through a proprietary and sustainable organic synthesis methodology

 History has shown us that the discovery of plant-based chemicals with medical or commercial value inevitably triggers efforts to synthesize those chemicals, among them Aspirin, penicillin, anesthetics, pain medications, antibiotics, and chemotherapy drugs.(12) Nalu Bio’s proprietary organic synthesis methodology will soon add CBD to the list.